 TendonScan360®

-The TendonScann360 is a Patent Pending family of Next-Generation External Tendon inspection systems that utilizes Magnetic Flux Leakage (MFL), Programable Semiconductor Hall Sensor, and a 16 Channel detection system.
-This advance technology detects Loss of Metallic Area (LMA), corrosion pitting, and Local Faults (LF) such as broken wires or cables within external post-tension tendons.
+The TendonScann360 is a Patent Pending family of Next-Generation External Tendon inspection systems that utilizes Magnetic Flux Leakage (MFL), 16 channel programable semiconductor Hall sensor, and powerful rare earth magnets.

-When there is an indication of broken wires/cable or loss of metallic area, the SoftScan software generates a 2 dimensional graphic representation of the tendon and the location of the damage within the tendon in red.
+When there is an indication of loss of metallic area, the SoftScan software generates a 2 dimensional graphic representation of the tendon and identifies the surface area of the Tendon located over the defect for scoping or HDPE removal.

 Videos of Tendon360® in the Field